axoflow/axosyslog-core-docs/content/filterx/filterx-metrics/_index.md

 Sets the stats level of the generated metrics.

 > Note: Drivers configured with `internal(yes)` register their metrics on level 3.
-That way if you are creating an SCL, you can disable the built-in metrics of the driver, and create metrics manually using `update_metrics`.
+That way if you are creating an SCL, you can disable the built-in metrics of the driver, and create metrics manually using `update_metric`.